HGlab01/ioBroker.apg-info/README.md

 * ioBroker host (js-controller) 6.0.11 or higher

 ## Quarter-hourly market prices
-These market prices are collected by Exaa and as backup by Entsoe.
-Therefore is recommended to *request an Entsoe token* if quarter-hourly prices are configured.
+These market prices are collected by Exaa and as backup by Entsoe and Energy Charts.
+Therefore it is recommended to *request an Entsoe token* if quarter-hourly prices are configured.

 ## Swiss market
 For the swiss market a token from entsoe.eu is needed.
-Please add your token to the adapter configuration in the tab "ENTSOE TOKEN".

 ## How to get an Entsoe token
 Register at the page https://transparency.entsoe.eu/ and send afterwards and email to transparency@entsoe.eu asking for RESTFUL API access for the email address you registered. <br>
 For more details check https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation

-## Time based grid cost calculation (NEW)
+## Time based grid cost calculation
 In markets (like Austria) characterized by time-variable grid costs (e.g., reduced rates during midday hours in summer), parameters are now configurable via a table.
 A reference table illustrates the required data entry format.
 The feature is in the adapter configuration in the tab "calculation".
 **Important:** Table view works with Admin 7.7.23 or later.
 In older versions the date field is not shown propperly (https://github.com/ioBroker/ioBroker.admin/issues/3344).